seansfkelley/synology-typescript-api/README.md

 > A Typescript implementation of a Promise-based API for the Synology DiskStation API.

+## Deprecation Notice

+This project is no longer maintained.
+It has since been inlined into [Synology Download Manager](https://github.com/seansfkelley/synology-download-manager).

 ## Usage

 `synology-typescript-api` is published to npm as an ES6 module, so you'll have to use an environment or build tools that understand `import`/`export` statements.